13 top recruiting strategies to use in 2024

 • Spending less money on hiring

 Great people are known for surrounding themselves with other accomplished experts.
 While many workers may already be sharing available positions with eligible contacts in their networks, a well-designed employee referral program may inspire even more of them to suggest the best talent they know.
 Consider offering rewards and contests as incentives for referrals to increase interest in the program.
-Setting up a successful employee referral program, unlike employer branding, is quite inexpensive and may provide benefits fast.
+Setting up a successful employee referral program, unlike employer branding, is quite inexpensive and may provide benefits quickly.

 6. Use Data Instead of Guessing

 However, not all companies, especially startups, have the necessary resources to complete recruitment on their own, especially if they don't yet have an HR team.
 In such cases, seeking the help of headhunting agencies can be a smart move.
-These agencies, such as Funded.club, can help with startup executive recruiting and assist with all aspects of the recruitment process.
+These agencies, such as Funded. club, can help with startup executive recruiting and assist with all aspects of the recruitment process.

 By outsourcing recruitment to a specialized agency, companies can tap into their expertise and access a wider pool of qualified candidates.
 This can save time and resources in the long run, as the agency can handle everything from creating job descriptions to conducting interviews and negotiating job offers.